j-pel/dynamite/README.md

 This is a responsive and lightweight web framework written in Elixir that run on top of the [Cowboy web server](http://ninenines.eu/docs/en/cowboy/HEAD/guide/introduction/)

-The scope of this project is to offer a dynamic environment with simple but powerful and up-to-date tools where several sites could be hosted at the same time, sharing resources when needed but with a safe and clear separation of scopes.
+The scope of this project is to offer a dynamic environment with a simple but powerful up-to-date tools where several sites could be hosted at the same time, sharing resources when needed but with a safe and clear separation of scopes.

 It is known to work well with:
 * Elixir > 1.1.0